Pharmacy in Downers Grove

 Teaching and Learning Activities

-Residents/fellows implement what they have learned through the TLC program through teaching in the classroom and in the clinical setting.
+Residents/fellows implement what they have learned from the TLC program by teaching in the classroom and in the clinical setting.
 Residents/fellows provide instruction in small group workshops and large group didactic settings (i.e., lectures).
 Residents/fellows serve as preceptors for an Introductory Pharmacy Practice Experience rotation in which residents/fellows precept one group of students for one day per week for 10 weeks.
-Later in the postgraduate training program, residents/fellows serve as a preceptor or co-preceptor for a pair of students on an Advanced Pharmacy Practice Experience (i.e., clerkship rotation).
+Later in the postgraduate training program, residents/fellows serve as a preceptor or co-preceptor for 1-2 students on an Advanced Pharmacy Practice Experience (i.e., clerkship rotation).

 This Pharmacy Management and Leadership Curriculum (PMLC) is designed to support the residents'/fellows' activities in pharmacy practice.
 Delivered through a series of seminars and applied activities, residents/fellows gain an awareness of personal strengths and strategize on ways to capitalize on their strengths.
 Management topics include comparing and contrasting management and leadership styles.
 Contemporary issues in pharmacy practice, health care systems and professional advocacy are highlighted.